Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 Detailed step-by-step instructions from marking to finished foundation

-The first stage of construction is the same for all types of supporting structures - marking and routing.
-To do this, using a tape measure and wooden pegs, the corners of the future utility block are outlined.
+The first stage of construction is the same for all types of load-bearing structures - marking and routing.
+To do this, use a tape measure and wooden pegs to mark the corners of the future utility unit.
 The stakes are driven into the ground, a rope or cord is pulled between them and leveled to adjust the horizontal.
 Right angles must be checked.

-• Brick- the pillars are laid out with a standard masonry of one and a half bricks to the desired height.
+• Brick– the pillars are laid out with a standard one and a half brick masonry to the required height.

-• Concrete blocks- it can be one large block or small blocks, fastened with cement mortar.
+• Concrete blocks– this can be one large block or small blocks held together with cement mortar.

 • – in this case, concrete is also poured into the prepared cavity.
 After drying, the formwork is removed.

-For strength, reinforcement rods are fixed inside the pillars, if possible.
-Upon completion of the work, a layer of waterproofing is laid out on top to prevent moisture destruction.
+For strength, reinforcement rods are fixed inside the pillars whenever possible.
+Upon completion of the work, a layer of waterproofing is laid on top to prevent destruction by moisture.

 Screw foundation

-Such a structure does not require additional soil preparation, because mounts even on the most difficult soil types.
-It uses special metal piles with a sharp tip and cutting blades.
-The installation sites are outlined similarly to the columnar view.
+This design will not require additional soil preparation, because can be installed even on the most difficult type of soil.
+Special metal piles with a sharp tip and cutting blades are used here.
+Installation locations are outlined similarly to the columnar view.

-Piles are driven vertically into the ground by two to three people .
-To facilitate work, a hole for scrap is provided at the top of each pipe.
-The entire structure must be vertically aligned.
-The parts that are superfluous in height are cut off with a grinder.
-For greater strength, it is recommended to fill the pile cavity with concrete.
+The piles are screwed vertically into the ground by two to three people .
+To make work easier, there is a hole for crowbar at the top of each pipe.
+Be sure to check the entire structure vertically.
+Excess parts in height are cut off with a grinder.
+To give greater strength, it is recommended to fill the pile cavity with concrete.

 Monolithic foundation

-The most costly and time consuming, but the most durable and durable type of base.
-To build it, it is necessary to dig a pit according to the size of the intended barn.
-A layer of sand and a layer of crushed stone, 10 - 20 cm each, are laid on the bottom.
+The most expensive and labor-intensive, but the most durable and durable type of base.
+To build it, you need to dig a pit the size of the proposed barn.
+A layer of sand and a layer of crushed stone, 10–20 cm each, are placed on the bottom.
 Everything is carefully compacted.
-Next, you need to build a formwork with a height of 10 - 15 cm above ground level.
-Binding reinforcement or mesh is laid, and the solid space is filled with concrete.
+Next, you need to build formwork 10–15 cm high above ground level.
+Connecting reinforcement or mesh is laid, and the space is completely filled with concrete.

 Strip foundation

 This type is intended for the basis of wall structures.
-A trench up to 50 cm wide is dug along the markings along the perimeter.
-It is important to observe right angles.
-The bottom is covered with sand and rammed.
+According to the markings, a trench up to 50 cm wide is dug along the perimeter.
+It is important to maintain right angles.
+The bottom is covered with sand and compacted.
 Next, a formwork is constructed, rising 20 cm above the ground.
-With the help of reinforcement and wire, a reinforcing cage is made.
-Then the entire tape is poured with concrete.
+A reinforcement frame is made using reinforcement and wire.
+Then the entire tape is filled with concrete mortar.

 Block foundation

-Installation of blocks in such a structure takes place on a monolithic base.
-If we are talking about the budget version of the basement, then it is allowed to use concrete blocks on a specially prepared pillow.
-In this case, a hole is dug to the size of the utility block, a layer of sand is filled up, spilled with water and compacted.
+Installation of blocks in this design occurs on a monolithic base.
+If we are talking about a budget version of the base, then it is allowed to use concrete blocks on a specially prepared pad.
+In this case, a hole is dug to the size of the utility block, a layer of sand is poured, spilled with water and compacted.

-Before pouring the supporting structure, it is necessary to prepare a solid, tenacious mortar from a mixture of cement, water, sand and gravel.
-The following rules will help you to do this correctly:
+Before pouring the supporting structure, it is necessary to prepare a good, tenacious mortar from a mixture of cement, water, sand and gravel.
+The following rules will help you do this correctly:

-1. When buying dry cement or building mixture, be sure to pay attention to the date of production.
-Ordinary Portland cement will work here.
+1. When purchasing dry cement or building mixture, you should definitely pay attention to the production date.
+Regular Portland cement will work here.

-2. To save cement, it is worth choosing gravel of different diameters with large and small stones.
-In this case, fine gravel will serve as a link for coarse gravel and less cement will be needed.
+2. To save cement, you should choose gravel of different diameters with large and small stones.
+In this case, the fine gravel will serve as a connecting link for the coarse gravel and less cement will be needed.

-3. Crushed stone should not contain debris and various impurities.
+3. Crushed stone should not contain debris or various impurities.

-4. Water should also be used clean, preferably drinking.
+4. Clean water should also be used, preferably drinking water.

-5. The sand should be free from clay and silt.
+5. The sand must be free of clay and silt.

-6. The classic recipe for mortar: 3 parts of sand, 5 parts of crushed stone, 1 part of cement - pour everything over with water, mix until a thick homogeneous mass is obtained.
+6. The classic recipe for mortar: 3 parts sand, 5 parts crushed stone, 1 part cement - pour everything with water, mix until a thick, homogeneous mass is obtained.

 Barn without foundation

-Some lightweight buildings will not require a plinth at all.
-These include chest-type sheds or a combined greenhouse.
-They mainly store inventory, tools, garden accessories, plant germination, rooting of cuttings and other household needs.
+Some lightweight buildings will not require a base at all.
+This includes chest-type sheds or a combined greenhouse.
+They mainly store equipment, tools, garden supplies, germinate plants, root cuttings and other household needs.

-Due to their small area and limited size, such structures have low ground pressure, and, accordingly, they can do without a foundation.
+Due to their small area and limited dimensions, such structures have low pressure on the ground, and accordingly they can do without a foundation.

-Another modern innovation is the pre-fabricated plastic shed.
+Another modern innovation is the prefabricated plastic shed.
 Every summer resident can build such a structure.
-The assembly is carried out like a children's designer, without the use of special skills and complex fasteners.
+Assembly is carried out like a children's construction set, without the use of special skills and complex fastenings.

 This building is a metal frame, the walls, roof and floor of which are made of durable frost-resistant plastic.
-Thanks to the built-in floor, the structure of the shed is protected from the ingress of groundwater.
-It will always be comfortable to work in, especially with well-designed ventilation.
-Even harsh winters and a heavy mass of snow will withstand well.
+Thanks to the built-in floor, the structure of the barn is protected from groundwater.
+It will always be comfortable to work in it, especially if there is well-designed ventilation.
+This design will withstand even harsh winters and heavy snow.

-The undoubted advantages of this type of utility block are:
+The undoubted advantages of this type of utility unit are:

-• assembly time - in the absence of experience, everything will take about three hours;
+• assembly time - if you have no experience, everything will take about three hours;

 • such a structure can be moved from place to place;

-• does not require maintenance - with careful operation, it will last up to thirty years;
+• does not require routine maintenance - with careful operation it will last up to thirty years;

-A solid foundation for a barn is half the way to a functional structure that can last for decades.
+A reliable foundation for a shed is half the way to a functional structure that can last for decades.
 Doing it yourself will not be difficult.
-It is only important to conduct a study of the soil to correctly determine the type of foundation, as well as to determine in advance the project, structure and purpose of the future building.
+It is only important to conduct a soil study to correctly determine the type of foundation, as well as to decide in advance on the design, design and purpose of the future building.